TDG-Platform/docs/ENVI_Task_Runner_Inputs.md

 There are tasks in the ENVI catalogue that require DEM rasters as inputs, which are implemented as *Special Case ENVIRasters*.
 These can be considered a subset of ENVIRaster except they allow for using DEM Rasters that are already part of the ENVI software distribution, as well as user provided DEM rasters.
-Also, the ports `*_format` and `*-band_grouping ` are not applicable for these types of rasters.
+Also, the ports `*_format` and `*_band_grouping ` are not applicable for these types of rasters.